Let's legalize pot for college students that are not smart enough to be granted free speech.

 Well, of course, that was just driving everybody crazy because they didn't stop to think, and why would they?

-That was the joke, that I was uttering the word FARD.
+That was the joke that I was uttering the word fard.

 The point here is how things have changed.

-Now, if I were to say F-A-R-T-I-N-G, it wouldn't be a big deal.
+Now, if I were to say F-A-R-T-I-N-G, it would not be a big deal.

 No program director would want to cancel me.

-Nobody raise an eyebrow.
+Nobody would raise an eyebrow.

-Now it's been 26 years, obviously, and things change over 26 years, but I've got a story here that in no way would I have touched 26 years ago.
+But I've got a story here that in no way would I have touched 26 years ago.

 Now, because of the way I was raised, my manners and my sense of propriety and decency, I even am reluctant to mention it now.

-I really don't want to touch this now, but I'm also Aware that the vast majority of people are not going to have any problem with it, and in fact, they'll be laughing themselves silly.
+I really don't want to touch this now, but I'm also aware that the vast majority of people are not going to have any problem with it, and in fact, they'll be laughing themselves silly.

 So, here goes.